theMoor9/SolanaWallet/sAirdrop/README.md

 This project is an example of how to create a Solana wallet, check the balance, and request a simulated airdrop on Devnet (Devnet is a Solana test network that allows simulation of transactions without using real funds).
 The script will generate a temporary wallet.

+### Note

+The Topic code to be taken in consideration is shifted.

 ## Prerequisites

 ### Install Node.js